dlccyes/CollegeNotes/NTUNotes/Junior/Operating Systems.md

 - no shared memory
 	- 1 virtual page entry for each physical page
 	- only 1 mapping virtual address at a time
+- external page table for each process
+	- info about logical address space of process
+	- for demand paging to deal with page fault
+	- referenced only when page fault
 - [normal vs. inverted page table](https://www.geeksforgeeks.org/difference-between-page-table-and-inverted-page-table/)

 ### swapping